-Use of drugs can lead to a variety of health problems including transmission of communicable diseases including human immunodeficiency virus (HIV), hepatitis, injecting related injuries, mental health problems and overdose.72 Due to the nature of drug use it is difficult to get a full understanding of the number of individuals with problematic drug use but the most recent estimates (2015/16) suggest this could be almost 1 in 60 (1.62%) of the population aged between 15 and 64 in Scotland, and 1.19% in Fife^{xv},73.
-Drug-related hospital admissions have increased significantly in Fife and across Scotland in the last 10 years, although a fall was seen in 2020/21, which may have been expected due to impact of the COVID-19 pandemic.74 Since 2012/13, rates in Fife have been consistently higher than the Scottish average and are currently 278 per 100,000 population, compared to 235 per 100,000 population nationally and may reflect differences in care pathways in different areas.
-Half of all patients with a drug-related hospital admission in 2020/21 lived in the most deprived areas in Fife, with admission rates in the most deprived areas being 18 times greater than those in least deprived areas.74
+Use of drugs can lead to a variety of health problems including transmission of communicable diseases including human immunodeficiency virus (HIV), hepatitis, injecting related injuries, mental health problems and overdose.
+Due to the nature of drug use it is difficult to get a full understanding of the number of individuals with problematic drug use but the most recent estimates (2015/16) suggest this could be almost 1 in 60 (1.62%) of the population aged between 15 and 64 in Scotland, and 1.19% in Fifexv,.
+Drug-related hospital admissions have increased significantly in Fife and across Scotland in the last 10 years, although a fall was seen in 2020/21, which may have been expected due to impact of the COVID-19 pandemic.
+Since 2012/13, rates in Fife have been consistently higher than the Scottish average and are currently 278 per 100,000 population, compared to 235 per 100,000 population nationally and may reflect differences in care pathways in different areas.
+Half of all patients with a drug-related hospital admission in 2020/21 lived in the most deprived areas in Fife, with admission rates in the most deprived areas being 18 times greater than those in least deprived areas.

 Use of drugs can also be associated with (or the consequence of) social problems which also have a long term impact on health and the health and wellbeing of families, for example crime, violence, unemployment, family breakdown and homelessness.
-Rates of Child Protection Case Conferences where parental drug misuse was recorded (with or without alcohol misuse) was higher in Fife than in Scotland with a crude rate of 11.8 per 100,000, compared to 7.8 per 100,000 in Scotland (2019/2020).10
+Rates of Child Protection Case Conferences where parental drug misuse was recorded (with or without alcohol misuse) was higher in Fife than in Scotland with a crude rate of 11.8 per 100,000, compared to 7.8 per 100,000 in Scotland (2019/2020).
+10

 In Fife, as in Scotland, an increase in drug-related deaths has been observed.
-The current (2016-20) five-year average in Fife of 64 deaths is more than double the five-year average of 30 deaths in 2006-10.75 During this time Fife has had a lower drug-related death rate than Scotland which recorded the highest ever annual number of drug-related deaths in 2020.
+The current (2016-20) five-year average in Fife of 64 deaths is more than double the five-year average of 30 deaths in 2006-10.
+During this time Fife has had a lower drug-related death rate than Scotland which recorded the highest ever annual number of drug-related deaths in 2020.
 Males account for the majority of drug-related deaths in Fife and across Scotland.
-The average age of drug-related deaths in Scotland has increased over the last 20 years from 32 in 2000 to 43 in 2020, with the highest rates of death being among the 35-44 age group.75 Stark inequalities are evident in drug-related deaths with rates of drug-related death 15 times higher (2015-19) in the least deprived areas compared to the most deprived areas in Fife.10 The Drugs Deaths Taskforce was established in July 2019 to tackle the rising number of drug deaths in Scotland.76
+The average age of drug-related deaths in Scotland has increased over the last 20 years from 32 in 2000 to 43 in 2020, with the highest rates of death being among the 35-44 age group.
+Stark inequalities are evident in drug-related deaths with rates of drug-related deaths 15 times higher (2015-19) in the most deprived areas compared to the least deprived areas in Fife.10,xvi The Drugs Deaths Taskforce was established in July 2019 to tackle the rising number of drug deaths in Scotland.

-It is increasingly understood that people with severe mental illness combined with problematic use of substances have significantly poorer health outcomes than average, and often have difficulty accessing effective treatment and support. ^{xvi} It is not clear how many people are affected by such a dual diagnosis, but estimates have included that this could affect up to a third of those in secondary mental health services and 6-15% in substance misuse settings.
-77 xv More recent estimates are not available at the time of writing this report xvi including schizophrenia, schizotypal and delusional disorders, bipolar affective disorder and severe depressive episodes with or without psychotic episodes harmful use of alcohol can also result in social and economic impacts for both individuals and wider society, including violence and accidents.
+It is increasingly understood that people with severe mental illness combined with problematic use of substances have significantly poorer health outcomes than average, and often have difficulty accessing effective treatment and support.
+XVIII It is not clear how many people are affected by such a dual diagnosis, but estimates have included that this could